 When it comes to entering expenses you will enter them using negative values.
 This is because each expense is money that you pay out to run your business.
 Things like lunch, supplies, anything you need for the day to day running of your business.

 Once you've started entering numbers in Excel you'll want to know how to change numbers to currency on Excel.
-One time waster is typing in the Pound or Dollar sign everytime you add your expenses or receipts.
+One time waster is typing in the Pound or Dollar sign every time you add your expenses or receipts.
 A better practice is to change the look, or format, of the numbers all at once.
 To change the format of expenses and receipts in Excel you can:

 Now, when you start entering your accounts expenses and receipts in Excel, the numbers will have the currency symbol added.
 If you are asking how do I change the currency in Excel, you can use the tiny drop down triangle to the right of the Accounting Number Format button.

 As you can see you can choose either Dollars or Euros.
 If you are looking for a currency other than Dollars or Euros in Excel then from the Accounting Number Format drop down list you can choose "More Accounting Formats".
-You can then use the Symbol drop down arrow in the Format Cells dialog box to choose the currency format you require.
+You can then use the Symbol drop down arrow in the Format Cells dialogue box to choose the currency format you require.

 When it comes to money received I must admit that I was a little confused when at first I looked at the work receipt.
 You see I thought that a receipt was something I was paying out or spending.
 This was because every time I bought something, I would receive a receipt.
 So it must be the money I spent right?
 Wrong!